TheHorusHawk/creative/README.md

 # TheHorusHawk.github.io
-A website with things I like or am making
+Static website with things I like or am making.
+Basically a blog with news as to what I'm up to, as well as links to my work, and a couple of books reviews.

-Just dive right in, nothing should require further explanation
+Just dive right in, the url is https://thehorushawk.github.io/

 Made with Pelican and Twine.